KittenLord/summaries/rfc9110-HTTP-Semantics.md

 ### 7.5.
 Response Correlation

-All responses, regardless of the status code, can be send at any time after a request is receievd, even if the request is not yet complete.
+All responses, regardless of the status code, can be sent at any time after a request is received, even if the request is not yet complete.
 Clients are not expected to wait any specific amount of time for a response, but may drop the connection after a reasonable amount of time without a response

 ### 7.6.
 Message Forwarding

 Intermediaries are expected to forward messages even when protocol elements are not recognized

-An intermediary not acting as a tunnel MUST implement the connection header field, and exclude fields from being forwarded that are only intended for the incoming connection
+An intermediary not acting as a tunnel MUST implement the Connection header field, and exclude fields from being forwarded that are only intended for the incoming connection

 An intermediary MUST NOT forward a message to itself, unless it can somehow prevent an infinite loop